 Locally led development is a growing discourse within the global development sector, recognising the power of communities to shape their own futures.
 But this approach requires rethinking the way CSOs and their stakeholders interact - what we call accountability.
 Traditional approaches to accountability often concentrate power at the top and reinforce colonialist, patriarchal and unequal structures, limiting community input and decision making.
 Enter Dynamic Accountability, a participatory and adaptive approach that fosters collaboration, transparency, and shared responsibility between all parties.

-Mary Sprauge
+Mary Sprague

 Dynamic Accountability acknowledges that communities hold unique knowledge and insights into their challenges and aspirations.
 It values local contexts and aims to align development with the lived experiences of the people it serves.
 By embracing the Dynamic Accountability approach, we can move away from one-size-fits-all approaches and foster meaningful partnerships where communities take ownership of their development.